rocdata/rocserver/docs/design.md

 Design
 ======
-The purpose of this design document is to give a high level overview of the ROCSERVER data model and API.
+The purpose of this page is to give a high level overview of the design decisions that went into the Repository of Organized Curriculums (ROC) data model.

 Jurisdictions